WORKFORCE

 Learn more about our workforce advantages and see a few examples of how the skills and work ethic of our people have helped Monroe County businesses rise to global demands.

-- Gate Precast’s work has a critical role in the non-stop flow of aircraft at the world’s busiest passenger airport, Hartsfield-Jackson Atlanta International Airport.
-The airport used Gate’s architectural precast to construct its air traffic control tower.
+- Wells’ , formally Gate Precast, work has a critical role in the non-stop flow of aircraft at the world’s busiest passenger airport, Hartsfield-Jackson Atlanta International Airport.
+The airport used Well’s architectural precast to construct its air traffic control tower.

-- Gate’s Monroeville manufacturing facility can produce over one million square feet of architectural precast annually.
+- Well’s Monroeville manufacturing facility can produce over one million square feet of architectural precast annually.

-- GP Cellulose, a division of Georgia-Pacific, strives for environmental, social, and economic sustainability.
+- Alabama River Cellulose, a division of Georgia-Pacific, strives for environmental, social, and economic sustainability.

-- The Monroe County GP Cellulose manufacturing plant uses only wood and fiber delivered through a rigorous supply chain process that has earned Forest Stewardship Council Chain-of-Custody certification.
+- The Monroe County Alabama River Cellulose manufacturing plant uses only wood and fiber delivered through a rigorous supply chain process that has earned Forest Stewardship Council Chain-of-Custody certification.

 - Jobs are sustained along with forests here in Monroe County.
 Nearly 450 people work at the plant producing fluff pulp used as an absorbent filler for various products.